Sifir-io/react-native-tor/README.md

 }
 ```
 Note:
  - The current TcpStream implementation emits per line of data received.
-That is it reads data from the socket until a new line is reached, at which time it will emit the string line received (by calling onData(data,null).
+That is it reads data from the socket until a new line is reached, at which time it will emit the string line received (by calling `onData(data,null)`
-     - Ergo sum the current implementation is only suited for text data is line delineated (Electrum server, etc..)
+     - Ergo sum the current implementation is only suited for text data that is line delineated (Electrum server, etc..)
      - Future implementations will support constant streams of buffered base64 data.
- - If an error is received, or the connection is dropped it onData will be called with the second parameter containing the error string (ie onData(null,'some error');
+ - If an error is received, or the connection is dropped `onData` will be called with the second parameter containing the error string (ie `onData(null,'some error')`;
      - Receiving an 'EOF' error from the target we're connected to signifies the end of a stream or the target dropped the connection.
      - This will cause the module to drop the TcpConnection and remove all data event listeners.
      - Should you wish to reconnect to the target you must initiate a new connection by calling createTcpConnection again.